ejmalzone/team-united-airlines-airport-operations/airportops_frontend/README.md

                 1. The above command should show the newly created “api” tmux instance
         8. Connect to the “api” tmux instance via: \$ tmux a -t api
         9. Change to the “team-united-airlines-airport-operations-api-main” directory
-        10. Enter the following command:
-        11. \$ node ./index.js
+        10. Packaged in the API documents is a shell script called “install-prereqs.sh”.
+This script will download docker and anything that is necessary to deploy the server.
+Permissions will need to be set for the script to execute, which can be done by typing “chmod +rwx install-prereqs.sh”.
+Running the script can be done by typing “./install-prereqs.sh”.
+        11. Option 1 for starting: After running the prereqs script, simply type in “docker-compose up” and the server will start with a mongodb database attached to port 27017 and the API attached to port 5000.
+To change the API port, edit the value “API_PORT” in the script “index.js”.
+        12. Option 2: type “chmod +rwx install-and-start.sh” to give install-and-start execution permissions, then run it by typing “./install-and-start.sh”.
+This will both install docker and automatically run “docker-compose up”.
-        12. Ctrl + b -\> d to exit the TMUX instance
+        13. Ctrl + b -\> d to exit the TMUX instance
-        13. The API is now actively running, with the TMUX session being kept alive.
+        14. The API is now actively running within a Docker container.
-        14. To update the API endpoint URL in the flutter code:
+        15. To update the API endpoint URL in the flutter code:
             1. Open the project file “database.dart” in any editor
             2. Change the baseURL variable on line 10 to be your EC2 instance’s public IPv4 DNS with ‘/api/’ appended to the end
                 ![](media/6e20440800b4422804fe1d36cbe0dbed.png)